yuweitt/Perf-On-STAMP/README.md

 The file name will be like `2021_06_17_CTL_BACKOFF`
 If not specified, the file name will only contain date, and older version will be replaced.
 You will be asked to select **Perf Status[0]** or **Perf Record[1]**
-Perf Status will show Perf console, Perf Record will generate `perftrace` in the `ptrace` directory.
+Perf Status only shows Perf console, Perf Record generates `perftrace` in the `ptrace` directory.

 ## STAMP
 Written by Tonie Lai